g-anupam/acmpesuecc.github.io/content/posts/cremebrulee.md

 ---
 title: 'The bun-samosa challenge'
-description: 'Help us investigate the '
+description: 'Help us investigate who the culprit is in this SQL challenge'
 authors: ACMPESUECC
 tags: [ACM, challenge]
 date: '2024-09-16'